Observability of Hypergraphs: NONLINEAR OBSERVABILITY CRITERION

 \begin{defn} The system $\Sigma$ is \textit{observable} at $\xv_0\in M$ if $I(\xv_0,M)=\xv_0$. \end{defn}

 \begin{defn} The system $\Sigma$ is \textit{locally observable} at $\xv_0\in M$ if for every open neighbourhood $U$ of $\xv_0$, $I(\xv_0,U)=\xv_0$ \end{defn}

 Local observability implies observability.
 On the other hand, since $U$ can be chosen arbitrarily small, local observability implies that we can distinguish between neighboring points instantaneously.
 Both the definitions above ensure that a point $\xv_0\in M$ can be distinguished from every other point in $M$.
-For practical purposes though, it is often enough to be able to distinguish between neighbours in $M$, which leads to the following two analogous concepts.
+It is often sufficient to distinguish between neighbours in $M$, which leads to the following two notions of observability.